Woodlands Church is excited to be hosting four full time residents for the 2025-2026 Ministry Year.

 How long is a residency?

-A residency lasts twelve months, from July – June, and is a full time commitment.
+A residency lasts approximently twelve months, from July – June, and should be considered a full time commitment.
 Residents can expect to spend 40+ hours a week in study, observation, conversation, or ministry.
-The weekly schedule will vary throughout the year, depending on ministry involvement.
+The weekly schedule varies greatly throughout the year, depending on ministry involvement.

 Throughout the program, there is a high value placed on observation and experience through ‘ministry embedding’ and ‘alongside ministry.’
-There will also be learning and study.
+There will also be learning and study, and mentor relationships.

-In general, the first six months will include an evaluation for ministry placement, and the final six months will focus on future ministry placement, including job or seminary seeking.
+In general, the first six months will include an assessment for ministry placement, and the final six months will focus on future ministry placement, including job or seminary seeking.

 Describe an ideal residential candidate